 When including readings and group work assignments, the total course workload corresponds to 5 ECTS (1 ETCS = 27,5 hours of work for the student).
-The 5 ECTS credits of the course (138 hours) are divided approximately in this way:

 Activities include attending to the lectures and performing exercises in class.
 Readings include approx. 100 pages of scientific articles and reports, that are provided to the students.
 Participants work in groups (max 5 people), each group will work on a case study and apply the knowledge of the course on the case study.